Vice Chairman of the Joint Chiefs of Staff

-The 12th and current vice chairman is Admiral Christopher W. Grady, who assumed office on December 20, 2021.
+The 13th and current vice chairman is General Christopher J. Mahoney, who assumed office on 1 October 2025.

 Responsibilities

 Although the office of Vice Chairman of the Joint Chiefs of Staff is considered to be very important and highly prestigious, neither the vice chairman nor the Joint Chiefs of Staff as a body have any command authority over combatant forces.
 The operational chain of command runs from the president to the secretary of defense directly to the commanders of the unified combatant commands.
 The vice chairman's primary duties include: "overseeing joint military requirements, representing the military in National Security Council deputies meetings, and performing other duties as directed by the chairman."

 Appointment and term limitations

 The vice chairman is nominated by the president for appointment from any of the regular components of the armed forces, and must be confirmed via majority vote by the Senate.
 The chairman and vice chairman may not be members of the same armed force service branch.
 However, the president may waive that restriction for a limited period of time in order to provide for the orderly transition of officers appointed to serve in those positions.
 The vice chairman serves a single four-year term of office at the pleasure of the president, and cannot be reappointed to serve additional terms unless in times of war or national emergency, in which case there is no limit to how many times an officer can be reappointed.

 The vice chairman is also not eligible to be appointed for promotion to chairman, or any other four-star position in the armed forces, unless the president determines that it is necessary in the interest of the nation.
 The vice chairman assumes office on October 1 of every odd-number year, except the assumption of that term may not begin in the same year as the term of the chairman.
 By statute, the vice chairman is appointed as a four-star general or admiral.